Updated: May 7

 Here's an example of a lead generator I built for a client to give you some inspiration.
 One of my clients breeds bernedoodles so their lead generator says, "Unlock: 5 Tips For Success For You And Your New Puppy".
 The automated email their audience receives when they type in their information is all about setting expectations, prepping the family and their house for a new puppy, it includes a puppy shopping list, as well as questions to keep in mind when they meet with the breeder and a few other resources.
 This starts educating their audience before they even talk with them one on one!
 Lead generators aren't just about closing a sale, the best lead generators start with educating or providing a free resource they can utilize.
 This starts building trust right away, making it even easier to close when the time comes.

 Another example from one of my clients who has a non profit based in Sierra Leone, West Africa, an orphanage whose #1 supporters are based here in the US.
 Their lead generator says, "Don't Miss Out: Get Updates on travel, our team, and how to get involved."
-Once their audience subscribes they receive an email explaining what to expect in future emails, a link to their blog, information on becoming a supporter of their organization, and a link to a blog post all about what it's like to travel to their center.
+Once their audience subscribes they receive an email explaining what to expect in future emails, a link to their blog, information on becoming a supporter of their organization, and a link to a blog post all about what it's like to travel to their center in West, Africa.
 This email is a great resource for new supporters to learn how to get more information and get involved.
 I send out weekly email campaigns for them highlighting weekly blog posts, so setting expectations in that first email is really important so they know they'll be receiving an email each week.

 These are just a few ideas of what to include in your lead generator!
 If you'd like to brainstorm this more, I'm happy to offer a consulting call to brainstorm what your lead generator could be.
 Look forward to connecting soon ;)